by by Joel Nicholson Last updated Mar 04, 2020

 There are two parts to the Queen’s Commerce supplementary application:

 The PSE is made up of a résumé-style section, where students list their top five distinctions, extra-curriculars, and jobs.
+It also includes an essay question.

-Commerce is the only program at Queen’s to make the PSE a mandatory component of your application.
+Note that Commerce is the only program at Queen’s to make the PSE a mandatory component of your application.

 1. What makes you unique?